-299. Research in Marine Biology (1-6) I, II.
-The Staff
+299. Research.
+(1-6) I, II.

 Research in such biological fields as: algology, biophysics, genetics, microbiology, vertebrate and invertebrate zoology, comparative biochemistry or physiology of marine animals and plants, evolution and population dynamics.
 Students must present evidence of satisfactory preparation for the work proposed.